As a local business, you know that you need to invest in digital marketing to reach potential new customers.

 Example 2: special offers

-Use the Google My Business ‘Posts’ function to share your latest news and offers.
+Use the GBP ‘Posts’ function to share your latest news and offers.

 Log in and click the ‘Create post’ button on your dashboard.
 Then, input details of your offer, upload an image and select the start and end date.

-Learn how to use Google My Business Posts to win over local consumers.
+Learn how to use Google Posts to win over local consumers.

 Example 3: show off your products, services, team members, or store location